Peter’s Gardening Tips for April 2020

 New growth on all plants shows the plants are growing so this is the time to feed any trees, shrubs, herbaceous, climbers, fruit bushes etc.

-Liquid feeding works quickest and where you have a deficiency use a foliar feed like Vitax liquid seaweed plus Iron or Q4 Flower and Fruit.
+Liquid feeding works quickest and where you have a deficiency use a foliar feed like Vitax liquid seaweed plus Iron.